RESEARCH

 My research interest is in data visualization literacy.

-Many data visualization practices help comprehension.
+Many data visualization practices help improve comprehension.
 For my dissertation study, I explored different data visualization practices and comprehension.
 I also asked participants about their self-perceptions and preferences for data and graphics.

+My study assessed how different data visualizations related to data comprehension.
+I used the subjective numeracy (SNS) and subjective graph literacy (SGL) scales.
 I ran a randomized control study, presenting the same data in tables and charts.
 Each group saw a table or chart from a government report.
 Two groups viewed the original (control) table or chart.
 The other two groups view a modified (best practice) table or chart.

 SUMMARY OF FINDINGS: